ironclad logo

 What is a property and equipment lease?

-For example, many people lease cars from auto dealerships.
-In these arrangements, the person renting the vehicle agrees to monthly payments for a period of several years to drive the car.
-At the end of the lease, they then return the car to the dealership.
+Here’s how it works in practice: When you lease a car from a dealership, you make monthly payments for several years to drive the vehicle.
+At the end of the lease, you return the car to the dealership.

 The purpose of property and equipment leases

-You need a property or lease agreement whenever you’re permitting another party to use your property and expect payment in return.
-Reasons for lease agreements include:
+You need a lease agreement whenever someone uses your property in exchange for payment.
+Common scenarios include:

 Parts of a property and equipment lease contract